salih6141/speech-recognition-test/README.md

 # speech-recognition-test
-python app using speech-recognition and pyttsx3 REQUIRED MODULES AND PACKAGES
+python app using speech-recognition and pyttsx3 REQUIRED MODULES AND PACKAGES:
- -pip install speechrecognition
+1. -pip install speechrecognition
- -pip install pyaudio
+2. -pip install pyaudio
- -pip install pyttsx3
+3. -pip install pyttsx3

 To run the code
 1. make sure you have installed the python extension on vscode.